r-gaia-cs/board/subcommittees/mentoring/Micro-Lesson_Implementation.md

 ### Questions to ask at the group debrief:

 * How many learners?
 * What topic was taught?
-Shell, Git, Python, R, MATLAB or SQL?
-* What specifically was taught (i.e. to what part of the lesson did you get to)?
-* Did you adapt the lesson material or use it as written?
+E.g. plots with Python or data filter with R.
+* Were there any installation problems??
 * Please describe the challenges you used.
-* Were there any installation problems??
 * What worked well that you should do again?
 * What went wrong / fell flat / that you would not ever want to do again?
 * Anything else that might be interesting.